Rejected: White supremacist loses bid to join school board

 Philip Arps, who was jailed for spreading disturbing footage of the March 15, 2019, terror attack, was standing for Te Aratai College's board of trustees in Linwood.

-The father-of-six and self-confessed Hitler-admirer was pushing to become one of five parent representatives at the school which is just 1km from Linwood Islamic Centre where nine people were murdered in the mosque shootings three years ago.
+The father-of-six and self-confessed Hitler-admirer was pushing to become one of five parent representatives at the school, which is just 1km from Linwood Islamic Centre where nine people were murdered in the mosque shootings three years ago.

 But today the election results were released - and Arps did not make the cut.